-20.7 Device Configuration Registers
+21.6 Device Configuration Registers

-The Configuration bits in each device configuration register specify some of the device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming (ICSP) feature of the device.
-Each device configuration register is a 24-bit register, but only the lower 16 bits of each register are used to hold configuration data.
-There are four device configuration registers available to the user:
+The Configuration bits in each device Configuration register specify some of the device modes and are programmed by a device programmer, or by using the In-Circuit Serial ProgrammingTM (ICSPTM) feature of the device.
+Each device Configuration register is a 24-bit register, but only the lower 16 bits of each register are used to hold configuration data.
+There are seven device Configuration registers available to the user:

-- Fosc (0xF80000): Oscillator Configuration Register - 2.
-FWDT (0xF80002): Watchdog Timer Configuration Register - FBORPOR (0xF80004): BOR and POR Configuration Register - 4.
-FGS (0xF8000A): General Code Segment Configuration Register
+- 1. FOSC (0xF80000): Oscillator Configuration register - 2.
+FWDT (0xF80002): Watchdog Timer Configuration register - 3.
+FBORPOR (0xF80004): BOR and POR Configuration register - 4.
+FBS (0xF80006): Boot Code Segment Configuration register - 5.
+FSS (0xF80008): Secure Code Segment Configuration register - 6.
+FGS (0xF8000A): General Code Segment Configuration register - 7.
+FICD (0xF8000C): Debug Configuration register

 The placement of the Configuration bits is automatically handled when you select the device in your device programmer.
 The desired state of the Configuration bits may be specified in the source code (dependent on the language tool used), or through the programming interface.
 After the device has been programmed, the application software may read the Configuration bit values through the table read instructions.
-For additional information, please refer to the programming specifications of the device.
+For additional information, please refer to the "16-bit MCU and DSC Programmer's Reference Manual" (DS70157) and the "dsPIC30F Family Reference Manual" (DS70046).

-If the code protection configuration fuse bits (FGS<GCP> and FGS<GWRP>) have been programmed, an erase of the entire code-protected device is only possible at voltages VDD $\geq 4.5$ V.
+- Note 1: If the code protection Configuration Fuse bits (FBS(BSS<2:0>), FSS(SSS<2:0>), FGS<GCP> and FGS<GWRP>) have been programmed, an erase of the entire code-protected device is only possible at voltages VDD ≥ 4.5V. - 2: This device supports an Advanced implementation of CodeGuardTM Security.
+Please refer to the "CodeGuard Security" chapter (DS70180) for information on how CodeGuard Security may be used in your application.

-20.8 Peripheral Module Disable (PMD) Registers
+21.7 Peripheral Module Disable (PMD) Registers

 The Peripheral Module Disable (PMD) registers provide a method to disable a peripheral module by stopping all clock sources supplied to that module.
 When a peripheral is disabled via the appropriate PMD control bit, the peripheral is in a minimum power consumption state.
-The control and status registers associated with the peripheral will also be disabled so writes to those registers will have no effect and read values will be invalid.
+The control and STATUS registers associated with the peripheral will also be disabled so writes to those registers will have no effect and read values will be invalid.